x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/common-attachment-blocking-scenarios.md

 5. Select the conditions and actions you want.

 > [!NOTE]
 > In the EAC, the smallest attachment size that you can enter is 1 kilobyte, which should detect most attachments.
 However, if you want to detect every possible attachment of any size, you need to use PowerShell to adjust the attachment size to 1 byte after you create the rule in the EAC.
-To learn how to connect to PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) or [Connect to standalone Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).
+To connect to PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) or [Connect to standalone Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).
+>
-> The embedded images are treated as attachments (for example, messages with a picture in the signature); for this reason, we do not recommend using a very small value since unexpected messages will be blocked.
+> Embedded images are treated as attachments (for example, messages with a picture in the signature).
+For this reason, we do not recommend using a very small value for the attachment size since unexpected messages will be blocked.

 ## Example 1: Block messages with attachments, and notify the sender